 The travel ban was a signature policy of Trump’s first few months as president.
 During the 2016 presidential race, Trump campaigned for “a total and complete shutdown” of Muslims entering the United States.

-Posted by Kevin Barrett on June 27, 2017, With 808 Reads Filed under Civil Liberties & Freedom, Government & Politics.
+Posted by Kevin Barrett on June 27, 2017, With 851 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.